mendhak/eleventy-satisfactory/posts/post-with-a-gallery.md

 ---

-To display a set of images (minimum 2) in a gallery, just surround the images, written as Markdown, with the `gallery` shortcode.
+To display a set of images in a gallery, just surround the images, written as Markdown, with the `gallery` shortcode.

 Clicking the image shows the image in lightbox, with the title as the caption (a little Markdown might in the caption might also work).

 ```
 {% raw %}{% gallery %}